kyma-project/kyma/docs/03-tutorials/00-eventing/evnt-03-introduction-to-jetstream.md

 ## Steps to verify at least once delivery with JetStream backend

-In this tutorial, we will verify how JetStream persists events even when the sink is not reachable, and redelivers the event when the sink is available again.
+This tutorial shows how JetStream persists events, even when the sink is not reachable, and redelivers the event when the sink is available again.

 1. Create a [Function](../../02-get-started/04-trigger-workload-with-event.md#create-a-function), [Subscription](../../02-get-started/04-trigger-workload-with-event.md#create-a-subscription) and [trigger the workload with an event](../../02-get-started/04-trigger-workload-with-event.md#trigger-the-workload-with-an-event).